 Who’s excited?
 I know I am. 😉

-- Powdered Sugar – powdered sugar is used rather than granulated sugar to make this fudge ultra smooth and creamy.
+- Powdered Sugar – the base of our fudge and our sweetener!
+Powdered sugar is used rather than granulated sugar to make this fudge ultra smooth and creamy.
 Granulated sugar wouldn’t dissolve which would make for a very gritty fudge.
+Powdered sugar is also called confectioners’ sugar.

 How to make

-Simple, delicious, and made in literally 90 seconds!
+This microwave fudge is simple, delicious, and made in 90 seconds!

-- Sift your powdered sugar through a sieve into a large mixing bowl.
-Then do the same with the cocoa powder.
+- Sift powdered sugar and cocoa powder through a sieve into a large mixing bowl.

 - Microwave for 90 seconds then whisk until smooth.